bargate-project/bargate/_sources/upgrade.txt

   git checkout <branch-name>

-At time of writing the only branches available are:
+At time of writing the branches available are:

-- 1.3.x-stable
+- 1.4
-- 1.4-dev
+- 1.3